Keyboard shortcuts

 • moduli_declare!: Declares modular arithmetic structures and can be done multiple times.

-• moduli_init!: Called once in the final binary to assign and lock in the moduli.
+• init!: Called once in the final binary to assign and lock in the moduli.

 Complex field extension